 But in this Ground Beef Enchilada Casserole recipe you do not have to roll the tortilla.
 So there is no need to heat, fry or soak the corn tortillas.
 Everything is layered flat, making this a super easy dinner recipe!

 If you are not a fan of corn tortillas you can sub flour tortillas.
 However I have not tested it with flour.

-I definitely like to use store bought sauce for this enchilada casserole dish.
-If you have a favorite recipe you can certainly use that, you will need a little over 2 cups of sauce.
-But if you want a strong and tangy red enchilada sauce, Target has a great one!
+Sometimes it is nice to use store bought sauce for this enchilada casserole dish.
+If you want a strong and tangy red enchilada sauce, Target has a great one!
 It is my go-to.